 Welcome to the McClelland Irish Library, located at 1106 North Central Avenue in downtown Phoenix, adjacent to the Irish Cultural Center, in the Margaret T. Hance Park.
-The three-story building houses 5,000 books from Irish authors and poets and genealogical research tools.
-It includes an ongoing exhibit of The Book of Kells plus several reading rooms and computer resources to access the library catalog and databases.
+The three-story building houses 8,000 books from Irish authors, poets, and genealogical sources.
+The library houses a permanent exhibit on The Book of Kells, several reading rooms, and computer access to various disciplines of Irish and Celtic studies including genealogy.
 The three-story building resembles a traditional 12th century Norman castle from the Emerald Isle.

 The McClelland Irish Library (MIL) is an affiliate of the Phoenix Public Library (PPL) and our holdings can be accessed through their Public Access Catalog.

 Fill in the information about the book you want, then at the bottom of the screen, click “Location+” and then select “Irish Cultural Center” and Submit.

 The MIL collection is a circulating and browsing research collection.
 Our evolving holdings are updated constantly, so please check back often.
 To checkout materials you need to be a member of the Irish Cultural Center and McClelland Irish Library.
 All materials are available for use by the general public within the library building.

 The library includes a genealogy research service on the second floor with how-to books, source books for Irish genealogical research, and Irish periodicals for researching your family.
 There are books on the various Irish counties and records of their citizens through time.
 The staff will offer help in researching your Irish ancestors.

 Subscribe to our newsletter below and be the first to find out about our upcoming events and classes.